kieda/utils-beta/README.md

-zkieda-utils-beta
+utils-beta
 =================

-An extension of the utility library which include libraries which are in 'beta'.
-Note these might not even compile
+An extension of the utility library which include libraries which are in 'beta'

+Includes a reflection based ToStringBuilder, and some other random ideas